popgengui/easypopr/README.md

      setup.easypop( <file_name> )

-and following the prompts.  <filename> should name a file to which the program can write the values you enter at the prompt.
+and following the prompts.  <file_name> should name a file to which the program can write the values you enter at the prompt.
 You can then run EASYPOP using your entered values with,

      run.easypop( <file_name> )